println("This notebook is being run with $(Threads.nthreads()) threads.")This notebook is being run with 4 threads.

 This notebook is being run with 4 threads.

-┌ Warning: It looks like you are using `Threads.@threads` in your model definition. │ │ Note that since version 0.39 of DynamicPPL, threadsafe evaluation of models is disabled by default.
-If you need it, you will need to explicitly enable it by creating the model, and then running `model = setthreadsafe(model, true)`. │ │ Threadsafe model evaluation is only needed when parallelising tilde-statements (not arbitrary Julia code), and avoiding it can often lead to significant performance improvements. │ │ Please see https://turinglang.org/docs/usage/threadsafe-evaluation/ for more details of when threadsafe evaluation is actually required. └ @ DynamicPPL ~/.julia/packages/DynamicPPL/Hza15/src/compiler.jl:383
+[ Info: [Turing]: progress logging is disabled globally ┌ Warning: It looks like you are using `Threads.@threads` in your model definition. │ │ Note that since version 0.39 of DynamicPPL, threadsafe evaluation of models is disabled by default.
+If you need it, you will need to explicitly enable it by creating the model, and then running `model = setthreadsafe(model, true)`. │ │ Threadsafe model evaluation is only needed when parallelising tilde-statements (not arbitrary Julia code), and avoiding it can often lead to significant performance improvements. │ │ Please see https://turinglang.org/docs/usage/threadsafe-evaluation/ for more details of when threadsafe evaluation is actually required. └ @ DynamicPPL ~/.julia/packages/DynamicPPL/pqVkv/src/compiler.jl:357

 parallel (generic function with 2 methods)

-and writing into __varinfo__ is, in general, not threadsafe.
+and writing into __abstractvarinfo__ is, in general, not threadsafe.
 Thus, parallelising tilde-statements can lead to data races as described in the Julia manual.

-Evaluating this model is threadsafe, in that Turing guarantees to provide the correct result in functions such as:
+Once the model has been marked as threadsafe, Turing guarantees to provide the correct result in functions such as:

 (we can compare with the true value)